What happens to child living arrangements after a divorce?

 What is a shared parenting agreement?

-A shared parenting agreement is a written document which contains details of the child living arrangements which have been agreed between the parents.
+A shared parenting agreement is a written document that contains details of the child’s living arrangements that have been agreed upon between the parents.
 It can include:

 - Where children will live and for how much of the time (eg sole residence, joint residency etc)